Ajayt036/About-Me/README.md

 ### Hey there!
-I am Ajay, an aspiring Data scientist.
+I am Ajay, an aspiring Data Scientist.
 #### In 20 seconds, Below is the timeline of my journey into the world of Data Intelligence.

 - **2016** - Completed bachelor's and started my first job as a Reporting Analyst at Wipro Limited.
 The role was to provide business insights by analyzing metrics and designing reports.